termon/placement-handbook/src/pages/recruit/student.md

 ![img](/recruit/student/4-journal-1.png)

-#### Journal listing
+#### Journal listings

 Use a simple week number /date system to organise entries.
-Note the journal entries here are simply test data and not reflective of what a normal entry should contain.
-You can edit/delete a journal entry for up to 24 hours to correct mistakes.
-Refer to the placement handbook for guidance on journal entries.
+You can edit/delete a journal entry for up to 24 hours to correct mistakes. **Note:** the journal entries here are simply test data and not reflective of what a normal entry should contain.

+> Refer to the placement handbook for guidance on journal entries.

 ![img](/recruit/student/4-journal-2.png)